ClickCease

 Filipino VAs may understand a lot of Western references, but they're still deeply rooted in their own work culture.
 They’ve got unique values, practices, and beliefs that are a tad different from yours.

-If you've never worked with virtual assistants from the Philippines before, take your time to learn about these cultural differences so they don’t catch you off-guard — and potentially cause an awkward pause on your next Zoom meeting.
+If you're planning to hire virtual assistants from the Philippines, take your time to learn about these cultural differences so they don’t catch you off-guard — and potentially cause an awkward pause on your next Zoom meeting.

 Here’s what you need to know about the Philippines’ business culture and how it’s different from the US: